bluecadet/bldr/README.md

     esBuild: require('esbuild'), // overrides bldr version of esbuild.
 Default: null },
   rollup: {
-    omitBabel: false, // set to true if babel should not be ran
+    useBabel: false, // set to true if babel should not be ran
     useTerser: true,  // set to false if terser should not be ran
     babelPluginOptions: {
       // see @rollup/plugin-babel options at https://github.com/rollup/plugins/tree/master/packages/babel#babelhelpers)